Murillo-ES/crud/README.md

 ```

 🔗 **PATCH** `/api/products/{id}?name=[string]&description=[string]&price=[float]&stock=[int]`
-Updates the product by its ID with the data passed via query strings.
+Updates the product by its ID with the data passed via query strings, **if** said product is registered with your user ID.

 **Query Strings**
 - "name" -> Updated product name.
 Maximum of 255 characters.
 - "description" -> New product description.
 - "price" -> New product price.
 Minimum value: 0.99.
 - "stock" -> New product quantity.
 Minimum value: 0.
 Maximum value: 999.

+**Necessary**
+- **Bearer Token Authentication** -> You can generate an API Token logging in to your account on the website, clicking "*Gerenciar Conta*", then clicking the "*Novo Token*" button.

 If no query strings are passed:
 ```json